 - Requiring comprehensive monitoring of both the wastewater effluent and the groundwater to demonstrate that standards are met.

-- The uses of reclaimed water are categorized as a Class A, B, or C with Class A requiring the most stringent limits.
+- Per 314 CMR 20.17, the uses of reclaimed water are categorized as a Class A, B, or C with Class A requiring the most stringent limits.
 For Class A, tests for fecal coliform must show a median of zero, with no test results greater than 14 parts per million.